 IFC supports Myanmar’s agriculture and tourism sectors, two of the biggest job generators.
 Our investments in the hospitality sector aim to create jobs and improve the skills of local laborers as well as provide much-needed business-enabling infrastructure to attract more investors and travelers.

-$80 million loan to Shangri-La to fund the expansion of its hotel and residential real-estate operations in Yangon.
+We provided an $80 million loan to Shangri-La to fund the expansion of its hotel and residential real-estate operations in Yangon.

 Tailored advice – Adding Value Beyond Financing